-Reasons to consider an appraisal from Robert L Ripp, SRA
+Reasons to order an appraisal from Robert L Ripp, SRA

-Each year, thousands of people in Colorado buy, sell or refinance their home.
-Many of these transactions include a simple line item for an appraisal.
-Nearly all lenders still need a local expert because the stakes are incredibly high, even though there are an increasing number of automated home valuation methods that might appear more prudent than an appraisal.
-You might think that securing a mortgage is the only reason you should get an appraisal, but there are other situations when the services of a licensed, independent real estate professional might be helpful.
+To many, an appraisal just looks like a line item in the long list of items for a mortgage or refinance.
+Nearly all lenders still call in a local expert because the stakes are incredibly high, even though there are a budding number of automated home valuation processes that might seem cheaper than an appraisal.
+You might assume that securing a mortgage is the only reason to get an appraisal, but there are more situations when the services of a licensed, independent real estate professional might come in handy.

-It's likely you're paying too much in property taxes if you live in an area where property values have declined.
-Ad Valorem taxes are determined by a previous assessment of your house, so if values are less than what they used to be in your neighborhood, you can appeal your assessment and save money.
+It's likely you're paying too much in property taxes if you live in an area where property values have depreciated.
+Ad Valorem taxes are determined by a previous assessment of your house, so if values are less than what they used to be in your area, you can appeal your assessment and save money.
 When building your case, an appraisal from us is your best evidence.
-We're equipped to assist you in challenging your tax assessment.
+At Robert L Ripp, SRA, we're qualified to assist you in disputing your tax assessment.

-When the amount being loaned to the homebuyeris more than 80% of the actual value of the property, many lenders ask home buyers to purchase this additional insurance policy.
-That policy is Private Mortgage Insurance, or PMI.
-More often than not, this extra payment is lumped into the monthly mortgage payment and is promptly forgotten.
-This is bad because PMI isn't necessary when the remainder of the loan - whether through market appreciation or principal pay down - decreases below the 80% level.
-In fact, the United States Congress implemented a law in 1998 (the Homeowners Protection Act of 1998) requiring lenders to do away with the PMI payments when the loan-to-value ratio conditions have been met.
+Private Mortgage Insurance, or PMI, is a supplemental insurance policy that many lenders ask home owners to buy when the amount being loaned to the home buyer is more than 80% of the actual value of the property.
+Very often, this added payment is folded into the monthly mortgage payment and is promptly forgotten.
+This is unfortunate because PMI is no longer required when the remaining balance of the loan - whether through market appreciation or principal pay down - falls below the 80% mark.
+In fact, the United States Congress implemented a law in 1998 (the Homeowners Protection Act of 1998) requiring lenders to eliminate the PMI payments when the loan-to-value ratio conditions have been met.

-Robert L Ripp, SRA will give you a statement regarding the value of your home, and the expense of the home valuation can usually be recovered in just a few months because you'll no longer be paying the PMI.
+If you'd like to do away with PMI, Robert L Ripp, SRA can provide you with a statement regarding the value of your home.
+The expense of the appraisal can usually be offset in a short amount of time because you'll no longer be paying the PMI.

 Get your appraisal from Robert L Ripp, SRAOrder online